jebowe3/resources/README.md

 - [Introduction to D3 web mapping](https://github.com/maptimelex/d3-mapping): Rich Donohue's maptime tutorial that walks through how some basic d3 web maps work
 - [GDAL Cheat Sheet](https://github.com/dwtkns/gdal-cheat-sheet): Cheat sheet for GDAL/OGR command-line geodata tools by Derek Watkins
 - [How to use non-Web Mercator projections in CartoDB](http://blog.cartodb.com/free-your-maps-web-mercator/)
+- [Geospatial Analysis
+  Create interactive maps, and discover patterns in geospatial data](https://www.kaggle.com/learn/geospatial-analysis)
+- [GIS Programming Roadmap](https://github.com/petedannemann/gis-programming-roadmap): This repository lays out a path to take someone with no GIS experience to a proficient GIS Developer.
+The sections are organized by skill level and meant to be progressed through sequentially.
+This was highly inspired by Open Source Society University.
+Resources mostly come from highly effective and free courses as well as blog posts and tutorials.
+There is a mixture of proprietary (ESRI) and open-source materials.

 ## Blogs